Square Payroll Review

 - Limited payroll functions

 For small business owners, time is your enemy.
 You don’t have much of it, so any way that you can reclaim time and make things simpler is a bonus.
-Square Payroll is one option that allows you to cut down on a big-time suck: paying wages to your employees and paying taxes the IRS.
+Square Payroll is one option that allows you to cut down on one big-time time drain: paying wages to your employees and paying taxes to the IRS.
 This payroll application has all the basic functions you need to start a consistent and compliant payroll system for your business.

-If you already have Square as your point of sale (POS) system and are looking for additional ways to streamline your business, the cloud-based Square Payroll is a natural next step.
-Employees can clock-in/out right at a Square register and that information is immediately available to run for payroll; and once you’ve set-up your system, Square does the work for you paying employees and filing taxes.
-The onboarding and setup are intuitive and simple–which also means that Square will get the job done (and done well), but it doesn’t have a ton of bells and whistles for people familiar with other payroll products.
+If you already use Square as your point of sale (POS) system and are looking for additional ways to streamline your business, cloud-based Square Payroll is a natural next step.
+Employees can clock-in/out directly at a Square register and that information is immediately available to run for payroll; and once you’ve set-up your system, Square does the work for you paying employees and filing taxes.
+The onboarding and setup are intuitive and simple–which means that Square will get the job done (and done well), but also that it doesn’t have a ton of bells and whistles for people familiar with other payroll products.

 Competitive pricing and a simple interface are big pluses for Square.
 Its lone complaints come from bigger companies looking for a more curated interface and people who say sometimes it takes a long time to get connected with a Square Payroll expert.

 Table of Contents

 With Square, there are no hidden fees or sneaky terms and conditions.
 There are two different plans, depending on your type of employee and payroll needs.
 If your business is only paying contractors, you will pay a $5 a month fee per contractor on your payroll.
 If you pay both contractors and salaried/hourly employees, you pay a $29 subscription and $5 per employee per month.
 There are no contracts with Square, so you can cancel your plan at any time.

-There are no tiered pricing plans–when you join Square payroll, you have access to all the basic Square payroll features.
-Square partners with several benefits services that integrate with payroll should you choose to incorporate them.
+When you join Square Payroll, you have access to all the basic payroll features.
+Square partners with several benefits services that integrate with payroll should you choose to incorporate them as well.